The Sea Tsar and Vasilisa the Wise

-The tale is classified in the Aarne-Thompson-Uther Index as ATU 313, "The Magical Flight" ("Girl Helps the Hero Flee") or "The Devil's (Ogre's/Giant's) Daughter".
+The tale is classified in the Aarne-Thompson-Uther Index as ATU 313, "The Magic Flight" ("Girl Helps the Hero Flee") or "The Devil's (Ogre's/Giant's) Daughter".

 Summary

-A human king helps an injured eagle that, in return, the eagle takes the king on a journey and gives him two magical caskets.
-The human king opens the caskets and cannot close them, until the Sea Tsar appears to him.
-The Sea Tsar offers to help in exchange for the thing "you do not know is in your own house."
+A human king helps an injured eagle, which rewards him by taking him on a journey and giving him two magical caskets.
+The human king opens the caskets but cannot close them, until the Sea Tsar appears to him.
+The Sea Tsar offers to help in exchange for " the thing which you do not know is in your own house."
 What the king does not know, is that he now has a newly born son.

-The king arrives at home and discovers the terrible mistake he made: he unwittingly surrendered his own son to the creature.
+The king arrives home only to discover the terrible mistake he has made: he has unwittingly surrendered his own son to the eagle.
 Years later, the prince is informed of this.
-The king takes him to the sea shore to leave for the Sea Tsar.
-The prince wanders off into a forest and meets a witch (Baba Yaga), who informs him that the daughters of the Sea Tsar come to bathe in a lake in bird form (the animals vary between versions).
+The king leaves the prince on the sea shore so that the Sea Tsar may claim his part of the bargain, but the prince wanders off into a forest, where he encounters Baba Yaga.
+The witch tells him that the daughters of the Sea Tsar pay regular visits to a nearby lake to bathe there in the form of birds or other animals (the animals in question vary between different versions of the tale - see also Swan maiden and Selkie).

 The Tsarevitch spies on the maidens and hides the garment (featherskin) of the youngest one.
-Her sisters fly off back home, but she stays and asks the youth to come out of hiding.
-He gives the garment back and she departs.
+Her sisters fly off home, but she stays behind and asks the youth to come out of hiding, which he does.
+He then returns her magic garment and, having seen him, she departs.